 How accurate are ovulation kits?

 If used in a proper way, OPK provides 99% accurate forecast of your LH surge that precedes ovulation.
 But these tests are not able to confirm whether ovulation actually occurs a day or two later.
-Some women experience LH surge without releasing an egg.
+Some women experience LH surge without releasing an egg, which is known as Luteinized Unruptured Follicle Syndrome (LUFS).
 Regular sex all through your cycle is the best way to increase your chances of conception.

 Negative ovulation test: what to do next?